Age estimation · Field of practice

 For an initial assessment, the relevant legal age threshold, the proceedings, and a brief overview of the documents already available are usually sufficient.
 It is also helpful to know on which legal basis further examinations are to be carried out and whether findings from other disciplines already exist.

-Anyone who first wishes to clarify whether a case is methodologically ready for further assessment can therefore provide this information in concise form.
+For an initial clarification, this information can be provided in concise form.
 About the procedure and the structured initial enquiry